brief-ai-uchicago/About-Us/README.md

 <h1 style="">🤔 Who is Brief.AI?</h1>

-Our platform aims to be the voice for any executive or analyst trying to analyze earning call transcripts.
+Our platform aims to be the voice for any executive or analyst on the buy side or sell-side trying to analyze earning call transcripts.

-💬 Question Answering over Earnings Call Transcript 🤖
+💬 **Question Answering over Earnings Call Transcript**
 * Javi - Intelligent Chatbot: Users can engage in real-time queries regarding specific details from earnings call transcripts.
 This elevates user experience, ensuring immediate access to critical information without manual data trawling.

-❓ KPI Extractor
+❓ **KPI Extractor**
 * Advanced-Data Extraction: The platform efficiently extracts crucial performance indicators and financial metrics from a comprehensive collection of earnings call transcripts and annual quarterly filings.

+<h1 style="">🚀 What can this help with?</h1>

+📃 **Earnings Calls Analysis:**

+This pivotal feature of our product revolves around the identification and extraction of financial Key Performance Indicators (KPIs) from earnings calls.
+Utilizing a finely tuned Language Model (LLM), we offer a fast, reliable, and data-driven approach to analyzing earnings calls.
+It enables users to effortlessly access vital financial insights, making it an indispensable tool for financial professionals, investors, and anyone interested in extracting valuable data from these calls.

+🔗 **Chatbot for Earnings Calls:**

+Our chatbot amplifies the functionality of large language models, empowering users to engage in interactive conversations with earnings calls.
+This versatile tool serves multiple purposes, such as:

+🧠 *Memory:*

+Memory refers to persisting state between calls of a large language model.
+You can continue to ask follow-up questions from initial queries without restating the context.

+⚡ *Punctual Information:*

+The chatbot provides quick and precise responses to specific questions, making it ideal for extracting timely information from earnings calls.

+🤖 *Sentiment Analysis:*

+Users can gauge the sentiment and emotional tone of earnings calls, helping them make more informed investment decisions.

+For more detailed information on these capabilities and concepts, please refer to our comprehensive product documentation.

 <h1 style="">📖 Documentation</h1>
 For a complete guide to the documentation, please follow the steps outlined below to navigate through the GitHub repository: